 Why Do Teens Sleep So Late?

 It is no news to parents that teens tend to sleep in later than the rest of us.
-We all know they often stay up later and then are hard to wake up in time for that 7:45 a.m. class.
-Now, this is being supported by the American Academy of Pediatrics, who published their recommendation that schools start no earlier than 8:30 a.m.
+We all know they often stay up later and they are hard to wake up in time for that 7:45 a.m. class.
+Now, this is supported by the American Academy of Pediatrics.
+They published their recommendation that schools start no earlier than 8:30 a.m.

-Teens tend to have their circadian rhythms shifted later than the rest of us—they naturally are prone to being awake later in the night.
-Add to that the artificial light from electronics that also triggers their brains to want to stay awake, and then you are left with a sleep-deprived kid in the morning.
-So, it’s no wonder it’s hard to drag into school on time and be bright-eyed and bushy-tailed once you get there!
+Teens tend to have their circadian rhythms shifted later than the rest of us.
+They naturally are prone to being awake later in the night.
+Add to that the artificial light from electronics, which triggers their brains to want to stay awake, and you are left with a sleep-deprived kid in the morning.
+So, it’s no wonder it’s hard to drag them into school on time.

 Sleep deprivation can result in many problems:

-I don’t know if the local schools will push the start times later in the day, but here are some tips that may help you get your kid in a good sleep routine:
+I don’t know if the local schools will push the start times later in the day, but here are some tips that may help you get your kid into a good sleep routine:

-3. Stick to the same bedtime and wake time every day of the week (make sure it is early enough in the evening to allow 8-9 hours a night).
+- Stick to the same bedtime and wake time every day of the week.
+Make sure it is early enough in the evening to allow 8-9 hours a night.

-If you feel your child is having problems getting enough sleep regardless of taking the above actions, check with his or her pediatrician.
+If you feel your child is having problems getting enough sleep regardless of taking the above actions, check with their pediatrician.